Cheep cheep cheep, talk a lot, pick a little more"

 - Agatha Christie's The Murder at the Vicarage had three old ladies (the "old pussies") who seemed like this.
 One of them turned out to be sharper than she looked — her name?
 Miss Jane Marple.

 - In Brian Aldiss' Non-Stop, Roy encounters a group of Gossipy Hens in Quarters.
 The fragmented bits of sniping he overhears are part of a breakthrough he has regarding the inward-turned and purposeless nature of his community and his need to go on his Hero's Journey.

 - There's an old (and rather sexist) nursery rhyme about the "gossips of the village" sitting around sipping tea and ignoring everything but their gab session.

-- Pretty much everyone in the small town near to Heidi and her grandpa's cabin.
-In fact, some adaptations have one tagging along Aunt Dete for a while so she can go Mr. Exposition mode and explain both why is the old man living alone up there and why she's taking Heidi to live with him.
+- Pretty much everyone in the small town near Heidi and her grandpa's cabin.
+In fact, one of them tags along with Aunt Dete for a while so she can go into Mr. Exposition mode and explain both why the old man is living alone up there and why she's taking Heidi to live with him.

 - Last of the Summer Wine.
 The format in the late 80s and 90s was essentially that halfway through the episode, the ladies would meet up to discuss the men's latest Zany Scheme, sometimes including Gossip Evolution.
 The punchline was that they would all drink their tea simultaneously.

 - Taken quite literally in Big Barn Barn: As the theme song says, the Mrs. Chickens "gossip, gossip all day long."